 The two vital zones for handmade chocolate are the molding and unmolding areas.
 The decorative use of colored chocolate is a signature of Long Grove.
 Staff paint colored elements by hand in the molds before chocolate is poured.
 The results, after over an hour in the cooling chamber, are intricately colored sculptures.
 The workers in the unmolding area then trim excess chocolate by hand with a small knife.
 Why doesn’t the chocolate melt in their fingers?
 Depending on its chemistry, chocolate melts between 86°F and 90°F; the unmolding area is maintained at 60°F, and the bundled-up workers wear cotton gloves.
 After trimming, each piece is ready for wrapping.

 Other chocolates are made for boxed collections in the enrobing area, where a machine coats each filling center with chocolate and sends it on a belt to the cooling tunnel.
 (Although visitors cannot see this area, a video shows the process.)
 After cooling, the chocolates ride into the packaging area, a large space where staff box them.
 Molded chocolates also end up here.
-Elegant decorations are another signature of Long Grove: workers dress each handmade piece in a careful raiment of cellophane, bows, and sometimes seasonal ornaments.
+Elegant decorations are another signature of Long Grove: workers dress each handmade piece in cellophane, bows, and sometimes seasonal ornaments.
 A tasting of fresh chocolate ends the tour.

 Cost: $2 per person.